The Weimar Triangle

 Meetings

-The last Weimar Triangle Summit at the level of Heads of State and Government (French President, German Federal Chancellor and Polish President) was held in Warsaw on 7 February 2011, on the occasion of the 20th anniversary of the Weimar format.
+The last Weimar Triangle Summit at the level of Heads of State and Government (the French President, German Federal Chancellor and Polish President) was held in Paris on 12 June 2023.
+The discussions focused on support to Ukraine to help the country repel Russia’s war of aggression, such as NATO enlargement and the European Neighbourhood Policy.

 Achievements